-The Inspection Bureau supervises the circulation of proclamations and directives and ensures that they are implemented.
-It also conducts routine inspections of provincial and local public security bureaus.

-- The Investigation Bureau's duties include criminal (general and economic) investigations and arrests, forensic analysis, and guidance and supervision of scientific investigation activities of provincial and local public security bureaus. - The Resident Registration Bureau guides and supervises the tracking of North Korean citizens throughout the country.
+- o The Inspection Bureau supervises the circulation of proclamations and directives and ensures that they are implemented.
+It also conducts routine inspections of provincial and local public security bureaus. - o The Investigation Bureau's duties include criminal (general and economic) investigations and arrests, forensic analysis, and guidance and supervision of scientific investigation activities of provincial and local public security bureaus. - O The Resident Registration Bureau guides and supervises the tracking of North Korean citizens throughout the country.
 It keeps track of citizens' resident classification and movement documents using the so-called "Resident Registration Dossier."
-It also oversees the census. - The Preliminary Examination Bureau oversees the initial investigation of criminal cases and determines how to handle them under what jurisdiction.
-If cases are determined to be political in nature, they are transferred to the SSD. - The Operations Bureau manages the operational affairs of the provincial security bureaus.
-It also directs civil defense at the bong, Sin Il-nam, Paek Yong-chol, and Yu Yong-chol.
+It also oversees the census. - Or The Preliminary Examination Bureau oversees the initial investigation of criminal cases and determines how to handle them under what jurisdiction.
+If cases are determined to be political in nature, they are transferred to the SSD.

+pom, Han Nam-chol, Ho Yong-ho, Pak Chung-gun, Paek Pong-man, Ri Yong-il, Choe Jung-hwa, Kang Yong-ho, Won Hwa-sop, Kim Chang-byok, Kim Po-kyong, Han Chon-ho, Kim Chol-ung, So Chunbong, Sin Il-nam, Paek Yong-chol, and Yu Yong-chol.
 Over the years, the number of vice ministers has varied between three and ten.
 Pak Chung-gun, who, as of 2004, was described as the First Vice Minister, allegedly handles the administrative departments within the Ministry, as well as the Foreign Trade Bureau.
 The other vice ministers oversee other critical bureaus within the Ministry.
-During Ju Sang-song's 2009 trip to China, North Korean media identified Kim Po-kyong as a vice minister and Ri Pyong-sam as the Director of the Ministry's Political Bureau.
+During Chu Sang-song's 2009 trip to China, North Korean media identified Kim Po-kyong as a vice minister and Ri Pyong-sam as the Director of the Ministry's Political Bureau.

-608 DPRK National Defense Commission Order No. 7 (1994).
+DPRK National Defense Commission Order No. 7 (1994).

-provincial level.
-This includes providing shelters for the public in case of an enemy air attack, evacuating factories and enterprises, and overseeing civil defense training for the general public.
-The Railway Security Bureau is responsible for the security of North Korea's railroad tunnels, bridges, rail lines, rail facilities, military supplies at rail depots, and freight and passenger trains.
-The People's Security Political College, also referred to as the University of Politics, is responsible for the education of senior cadre.
-In addition to the college, the Ministry has a Cadre Training School, a General Training School, and an Engineering College.609

-- Political Bureau.
+- ^o The Operations Bureau manages the operational affairs of the provincial security bureaus.
+It also directs civil defense at the provincial level.
+This includes providing shelters for the public in case of an enemy air attack, evacuating factories and enterprises, and overseeing civil defense training for the general public. - The Railway Security Bureau is responsible for the security of North Korea's railroad tunnels, bridges, rail lines, rail facilities, military supplies at rail depots, and freight and passenger trains. - o The People's Security Political College, also referred to as the University of Politics, is responsible for the education of senior cadre.
+In addition to the college, the Ministry has a Cadre Training School, a General Training School, and an Engineering College.618 - Political Bureau.
 The Political Bureau is responsible for monitoring the lives and activities of Party members.
-The Bureau consists of approximately ten departments, led by the organization, propaganda, and cadre departments.610 While the Political Bureau exists within the Ministry's chain of command, it is also under the control and guidance of the KWP OGD.611 - Security Department.
-This Department is located within the MPS, but reports to the SSD.
+The Bureau consists of approximately ten departments, led by the organization, propaganda, and cadre departments.
+While the Political Bureau exists within the Ministry's chain of command, it is also under the control and guidance of the KWP OGD.
+620 - Security Department.
+This Department is located within the MPS but reports to the SSD.
 Its stated purpose is to guarantee the safety of the Ministry, its affiliated organizations, and personnel.
 However, its more important mission is to monitor the Ministry for anti-revolutionary elements, spies, and opponents to the regime.
 This Department also allegedly contains the Penal Affairs Bureau, which oversees systems of both prisons and detention camps.
 These traditional prisons, sometimes referred to as "Indoctrination Houses," are for persons convicted of common crimes. - Anti-Socialist Inspection Team.
-Soon after the execution of Jang Song-taek, the MPS issued new judicial instructions aimed at bolstering internal security.
-Provincial MPS bureaus and offices received four guidelines related to transgressions that carry particularly
+Soon after the execution of Jang Song-taek, the MPS issued new judicial instructions aimed at